 Our results show that for all six ESM simulations, the protective effect of the G6solar and G6sulfur experiments on permafrost area and soil C is significant at the 95% level (Table 3).
-Implementation of G6 experiments on the basis of the SSP5-8.5 scenario could reduce permafrost area loss by 1/3 and halve soil C loss, resulting in economic benefits of about \$0-70 (mean 20) trillion by 2100.
-The implementation cost of stratospheric aerosol injection is strongly dependent on injection scenario specified, but for high greenhouse gas emission and a consequent degree of cooling, comparable to the G6sulfur scenario, is estimated at \$30-70 billion/year (Smith, 2020).
-Our experiments thus show that SG, at least as defined by G6, but also likely including other schemes that target polar regions more specifically, has considerable global economic benefits even if only the permafrost carbon is included in the calculations.
+Implementation of SG on the basis of the SSP5-8.5 scenario could reduce permafrost area loss by 1/3 and halve soil C loss, resulting in economic benefits of about \$20 trillion by 2100.
+The implementation cost of the G6sulfur scheme is strongly dependent on scenario but for high greenhouse gas emission and consequent degrees of cooling is estimated at \$30-70 billion/year (Smith, 2020), thus our experiments show that SG has considerable global economic benefits.
+Whether there would be political and ethical benefits for the Arctic populations is a matter that those communities should consider with some urgency.
 Given the undoubted global benefits of preserving the Arctic permafrost, there are probably arguments to be made for financing its active conservation as a global good.
 This would require a mechanism over and above the simple accumulation of carbon that comes with increases in vegetative productivity which would already be considered in a global carbon tax mechanism.
 Land surface albedo modification may pay for itself with a carbon tax as low at \$5/ton (Macias-Fauria et al., 2020), but such measures are probably unfeasible to implement widely in the remaining decades of this century.
 Since the stewards of the permafrost are by and large relatively poor and marginalized populations, such a recognition of the monetary value of the stored carbon in the permafrost could serve as a valuable tool for achieving the UN sustainable development goals in the Arctic.